Sharp Bounds in the Latent Index Selection Model: Empirical Application

-The effect of Medicaid on emergency room utilization has been previously studied in the randomized control setting of the OHIE by Taubman et al.~\cite{taubman} and Kowalski~\cite{kowalski2016}.
-Taubman et al.~\cite{taubman} find positive causal effects of Medicaid enrollment on the number of emergency room visits.
-These effects are significant (on the order of 40\% relative to a control group) across a wide range of visit types, conditions, and subgroups.
-Kowalski~\cite{kowalski2016} extends this analysis by assessing the external validity of the $\late$ and conducting a variety of policy-relevant extrapolation exercises for three ER utilization outcomes --- whether a participant visited the ER, the number of ER visits, and the number of total ER charges --- under the additional assumptions of marginal outcome monotonicity and linearity.
-The next paragraph discusses these previous findings in more detail, in order to compare to my own.
 Kowalski~\cite{kowalski2016} finds that, under marginal outcome monotonicity, the data is consistent with an externally valid LATE for all ER utilization outcomes.
 Under the stronger linearity assumption of Brinch et al.~\cite{brinch}, the $\mte$ function is point-identified and decreasing in the propensity for treatment, indicating a higher expected treatment effect for those more likely to select into insurance.
 For all ER utilization outcomes, $\mte (u)$ is positive for all always-takers and negative for all or most never-takers.
 Furthermore, the linear extrapolation predicts that further expanding Medicaid coverage to the never-treated (who were either ineligible or would have chosen not to enroll in the experimental Medicaid expansion) would generate negative local average treatment effects among that subpopulation.
-This is in contrast to the positive average effect identified among compliers (who became eligible and enrolled in Medicaid under the expansion), and the even larger positive treatment effects predicted among the always-treated (who were already eligible for Medicaid).
-Thus the linear extrapolation has significant policy implications.
-Finally, Kowalski~\cite{kowalski2016} finds some evidence that the functional form is misspecified in the case of ER charges: linearity implies that marginal treatment outcomes are negative for 45\% of the sample, which is impossible because ER charges are nonnegative by nature.
+This is in contrast to the positive average effect identified among compliers (who became eligible and enrolled in Medicaid under the expansion), and the even larger positive treatment effects predicted among the always-treated (who were already eligible for Medicaid). \footnote{ Kowalski~\cite{kowalski2021} uses this extrapolation to reconcile the OHIE results with the seemingly contradictory results from a 2006 Massachusetts health reform, which showed that ER utilization decreased or stayed the same (Chen et al.~\cite{chen}, Smulowitz et al.~\cite{smulowitz}, Kolstad and Kowalski~\cite{kolstadkowalski}, Miller~\cite{miller}).
+Specifically, Kowalski~\cite{kowalski2021} argues that Massachusetts compliers are similar to Oregon never-takers, for whom the linear latent index model implies negative treatment effects. } Thus the linear extrapolation has significant policy implications.
+Finally, there is some evidence that the functional form is misspecified in the case of ER charges: linearity implies that marginal treatment outcomes are negative for 45\% of the sample, which is impossible because ER charges are nonnegative by nature.